-In the event you need the medical records of care received from Comanche County Memorial Hospital, please complete the following form and return to the Health Information Management office at the hospital.
+In the event you need the medical records of care received from Comanche County Memorial Hospital, please complete the following form and return it to the Health Information Management office at 3811 West Gore Blvd., Suite 1.
 Release of Information Form

 GETTING READY FOR YOUR HOSPITAL STAY

 For your convenience, a staff member may call you so you can register ahead of time.
 Upon arrival, you still will need to stop in the Registration/Admitting Department briefly in order to sign paperwork.

 If you are coming to Comanche County Memorial Hospital for an outpatient procedure, test or treatment, please register in the Outpatient Center Registration Center.